faemiyah/dnload/README.rst

 Ordering of `DT_STRTAB` and ``DT_SYMTAB``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Logically, before iterating through the symbols in a library, their total amount would be interpreted from that library's hash table.
 This only takes a bit of space on FreeBSD where (easily interpretable) SYSV hash tables seem to be present in every library.
-On linux, some libraries only contain GNU hash tables the parsing of which significantly increases code footprint.
+On Linux, some libraries only contain GNU hash tables the parsing of which significantly increases code footprint [ref25]_.

 Luckily, *minas/calodox* noticed that ``DT_STRTAB`` and ``DT_SYMTAB`` seem to have two interesting relations: